Liverpool star Salah 'confident' he'll be back on field soon amid coronavirus battle | Goal.com

 Salah is likely to miss out as Liverpool face Premier League leaders Leicester City on Sunday, but he'll be aiming to return in time to face Atalanta in the Champions League next Wednesday or Brighton next weekend.

-There has been plenty of controversy over Salah's recent attendence at his brother's wedding, with the Liverpool winger seen dancing and interacting with many attendees without wearing a mask.
+There has been plenty of controversy over Salah's recent attendance at his brother's wedding, with the Liverpool winger seen dancing and interacting with many attendees without wearing a mask.

 Former Egypt striker Mido has joined in on the criticism, saying that Salah "showed great negligence" with his actions at the wedding.